Overseas pension transfers

 They must also acknowledge in writing they are aware:

-• that a recognised transfer to a QROPS may give rise to a liability to the overseas transfer charge, and
+• a recognised transfer to a QROPS may give rise to a liability to the overseas transfer charge, and

 • of the circumstances in which liability arises, liability is excluded from the outset, and liability is excluded only if conditions continue to be met over a period of time.